carlosh93/SFR_HB-IRIT-UIS/README.md

 To generate X number of cases, this method will create:
 1) X new edge masks from random threshold values in a defined range, and
 2) X different tumor masks from random transformations of sizes, rotations, and positions.
 Tumor masks will intersect with liver masks to ensure tumor position.

-And finally, synthetic images will be recreated that preserve the quality, appearance, and spatial distribution of the images provided by the challenge.
+Finally, synthetic images will be recreated that preserve the quality, appearance, and spatial distribution of the images provided by the challenge.

 # Steps to Run the Code
 ### 0. Requirements